arubyz/gocog/docs/README.fork.md

   occur on the first column).
 The rules are:

-  1. If the first line of generator code has the same prefix (including indent) as the line with the start mark, then all lines of generator code are expected to start with that same prefix (which is remove).
+  1. If the first line of generator code has the same prefix (including indent) as the line with the `--genstart` regexp, then all lines of generator code are expected to start with that same prefix (which is removed).
 This handles generator code in line-oriented comments like this:
      ```cpp
      void main()